-- 11.3.5.
-The information listed in 11.3.3 and 11.3.4 above must be presented as text and not as an image. - 11.3.6.
+11.3.3.
+The information listed above must be presented as text and not as an image.

+11.3.4.
 The WAP confirmation page described above must also present a confirmation button.
-It must be clearly communicated to the customer on the confirmation page that clicking the confirmation button will initiate a subscription service. - 11.3.7.
-The WAP confirmation page may not contain any marketing messages or other content that is likely to distract the customer from the required confirmation information and process. - 11.3.8.
+It must be clearly communicated to the customer on the confirmation page that clicking the confirmation button will initiate a subscription service.

+11.3.5.
+The WAP confirmation page may not contain any marketing messages or other content that is likely to distract the customer from the required confirmation information and process.

+11.3.6.
 The WAP confirmation page must offer all languages used in the promotional material for that service.

 11.4.
-Subscription initiated via USSD

-- 11.4.1.
-After selecting the required service, the customer must be presented with a confirmation step.
-The subscription service may not begin until the customer follows the confirmation instructions.
-The following information must be presented as part of the confirmation step: - (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) Instructions to follow to confirm the subscription (e.g. "1 Confirm, 2 Cancel")

-11.5.
 Welcome message

-- 11.5.1.
+11.4.1.
 Once a customer has subscribed to a subscription service, a notification message must immediately be sent to the customer.
-This welcome message should not be mistaken for an advert or marketing message.
-The customer may not be charged for this message. - 11.5.2.
-The welcome message must start with the text "Welcome: " and must also be a clear notification of the following information: - (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) Clear and concise instructions for unsubscribing from the service; - (d) The service provider's telephone number.
+This welcome message must be a clear notification of the following information, and should not be mistaken for an advert or marketing message:

+- (a) The name of the subscription service; - (b) The cost of the subscription service and the frequency of the charges; - (c) Clear and concise instructions for unsubscribing from the service; - (d) The service provider's telephone number.

-11.6.
+11.5.
 Reminder messages

-- 11.6.1.
+11.5.1.
 A monthly reminder SMS must be sent to all subscription service customers.
 This reminder must be sent within 30 days of the initial notification message, and once per calendar month thereafter.

-The customer may not be charged for these reminder messages. - 11.6.2.
-The reminder messages specified in 11.6.1 must adhere exactly to the following format, flow, wording and spacing:
+11.5.2.
+The reminder messages specified in 11.5.1 must adhere exactly to the following format, flow, wording and spacing:

-Reminder: You are subscribed to [name of service provider] [content/service description].
+You are subscribed to [name of service provider] [content/service description].
 Cost [cost of service and frequency of billing].
-SMS HELP [optional keyword] to [short code]/call [call centre number + "(VAS)" if applicable].
-To unsub, sms STOP [service keyword] to [short code].
+For help, sms HELP [optional keyword] to [short code] or call [call centre number + "(VAS)" if applicable].
+To unsubscribe, sms STOP [service keyword] to [short code].